-Quartz countertops are easy to keep sanitized – especially important in the time of the COVID-19 (Coronavirus) epidemic.
-Using a solution of 70% alcohol / 30% water, or a Lysol spray, or a very diluted bleach solution (4 teaspoons bleach in 1 quart of water), you can ensure a clean and germ-free surface.
+Quartz countertops are easy to keep sanitized, which is especially important in the time of the COVID-19 epidemic.
+Using a solution of 70% alcohol and 30% water, a Lysol spray, or a very diluted bleach solution (four teaspoons bleach in one quart of water), you can ensure a clean and germ-free surface.

 No Sealant Needed

-Unlike granite and marble countertops, there is no need to apply surface sealant, or to periodically re-seal the countertop.
-With practically zero maintenance, quartz countertops are the best choice for heavy-use kitchens.
+Unlike granite and marble countertops, there is no need to apply surface sealant or periodically reseal the countertop.
+With practically zero maintenance, quartz countertops are a great choice for heavy-use kitchens.

-Another benefit of the acrylic resin is that it gives just a touch of flexibility to the countertop, enough to resist chipping, cracking, and scratching.
-In addition, since the color is “baked in” the entire material – even if you do manage to chip or scratch it, it will be less obvious since the same color or vein is underneath.
+Another benefit of acrylic resin is that it gives just a touch of flexibility to the countertop, enough to resist chipping, cracking, and scratching.
+In addition, since the color is “baked in” the entire material, even if you do manage to chip or scratch it, it will be less obvious since the same color or vein is underneath.

-Since quartz countertops are made by mixing finely crushed quartzite with acrylic resin, we can vary the colors and even create veins, textures, and patterns, to match the popular natural stone textures – or even create looks beyond natural.
-As a certified dealer of over a dozen suppliers, New York Quartz offers 100s of color and texture choices.
+Since quartz countertops are made by mixing finely crushed quartzite with acrylic resin, we can vary the colors and even create veins, textures, and patterns to match the popular natural stone textures.
+We can even create looks beyond natural.
+As a certified dealer of over a dozen suppliers, New York Quartz offers hundreds of color and texture choices.

-Whether you’re looking for a clean, sleek, modern design – or a traditional look that resembles marble or granite – or a funky, colorful geode collection – we have the color and texture to fit your kitchen style.
+Whether you’re looking for a clean, sleek, modern design, a traditional look that resembles marble or granite, or a funky, colorful geode collection, we have the color and texture to fit your kitchen style.
 Pure white, concrete, jet-black, sparkly blue, Calacatta Marble, and anything in between, you’ll find it all in our showroom.

 Edge Profile Choices

-The nature of quartz makes it very “shapeable”, and our in-house fabrication team can create the right edge to match your kitchen design.
-From the basic squared-off or rounded shapes, to the “premier” edges like Waterfall and Double Ogee, to even completely custom edge profiles, we can make your countertop look as traditional or as modern as you want.
+The nature of quartz makes it very shapeable, and our in-house fabrication team can create the right edge to match your kitchen design.
+From the basic squared-off or rounded shapes to the “premier” edges like a waterfall and double ogee and even completely custom edge profiles, we can make your countertop look as traditional or as modern as you want.

 The New Trend

 In the 1990s, the hot trend in kitchen renovation was granite countertops.
-Replacing the wooden and “plastic” countertops of the 1970s kitchens with a luxurious, expensive material, was “the thing to do”, and every real estate listing would make sure to mention granite countertops.
-However, while granite quarries were resting on their laurels, quartz manufacturers were busy researching and trying out new combinations and processes – resulting in a lineup of materials that take the beauty of natural stone and make it even better!
+Replacing the wooden and “plastic” countertops of the 1970s kitchens with a luxurious, expensive material was the thing to do, and every real estate listing would make sure to mention granite countertops.
+However, while granite quarries were resting on their laurels, quartz manufacturers were busy researching and trying out new combinations and processes, which resulted in a lineup of materials that take the beauty of natural stone and make it even better!
 Now, quartz countertops are one of the most sought-after features of the modern kitchen, along with smart appliances and open-concept planning.